mmarchioro/reimagined-site/README.md

 bundle exec jekyll serve --trace --watch --livereload --strict_front_matter
 ```

-If you get some eeror about `webrick`, try the following
+If you get some errors about `webrick`, try the following

 ```
 bundle add webrick